-►►-Xedit-pathname-(NAMetype-BFS-►◄
+▶►-Xedit-pathname-(NAMetype-BFS-

-In Figure 1 on page 4, the following command invoked the editor:

-XEDIT inventor script
+In Figure 1 on page 2, the following command invoked the editor: XEDIT inventor script

-Before entering data in a file, look at the screen layout illustrated in Figure 1 on page 4.
+Before entering data in a file, look at the screen layout illustrated in Figure 1 on page 2.

-Note: If your screen layout differs from Figure 1 on page 4 or if some of the commands or PF keys work differently than this book says they do, a PROFILE XEDIT macro may be tailoring your editing session.
+Note: If your screen layout differs from Figure 1 on page 2 or if some of the commands or PF keys work differently from the way this book says they do, a PROFILE XEDIT macro may be tailoring your editing session.
 To keep the PROFILE XEDIT macro from executing, add the NOPROFILE option:

-XEDIT filename filetype (NOPROFILE or XEDIT pathname (NAMETYPE BFS NOPROFILE See "A Profile Macro for Editing" on page 123 for more information on the PROFILE XEDIT macro.
+XEDIT filename filetype (NOPROFILE or XEDIT pathname (NAMETYPE BFS NOPROFILE

+See "A Profile Macro for Editing" on page 117 for more information on the PROFILE XEDIT macro.

 If these differences continue while using NOPROFILE, be sure this book was written for your system's release level.
-See the front cover of this book for its release level and use QUERY CMSREL (see the z/VM: CMS Command Reference) to find the release level of your system.
+See the front cover of this book for its release level and use QUERY CMSREL (see z/VM: CMS Commands and Utilities Reference) to find the release level of your system.
 If they are different, use the guide that matches the release level of your system.